You are here

-Douglas Hollett is Principal Deputy Assistant Secretary (PDAS) in the Office of Fossil Energy (FE).
+Douglas Hollett is former Principal Deputy Assistant Secretary (PDAS) in the Office of Fossil Energy (FE).
 His portfolio includes R&D and programs in Clean Coal and Carbon Management, Oil and Natural Gas systems, international engagements in clean fossil energy, and inter-agency engagements within the US government.

 Prior to being named PDAS in FE, he served as Deputy Assistant Secretary for Renewable Power in the Office of Energy Efficiency and Renewable Energy, where he oversaw research, development, and demonstration for a diverse clean energy portfolio.

 Mr. Hollett came to the Department of Energy in 2011 with more than 32 years of experience in the oil and gas industry.
 Most recently, he was Manager and Director for Unconventional New Ventures at Marathon Oil.
 In that role, his responsibilities included capturing and initiating new domestic and international opportunities in shale gas and tight oil reservoirs.
 He also served as Manager, International New Ventures, which included identifying and growing new global energy projects, and as VP and General Manager of Atlantic Canada, where he led the first modern deep-water drilling campaign in Canada.